AndyLaBorde/README_generator/README.md

   ## Description

-  This app allows the developer to generate a readme for any project through the command line
+  This app allows the developer to generate a readmy for any project.

   ## Installation